bellaliu2023/The-Physics-Grid/software.md

 - [cantera](https://github.com/Cantera/cantera) - A chemical kinetics, thermodynamics, and transport tool suite
 - [CoolProp](https://github.com/CoolProp/CoolProp) - Thermophysical properties for the masses
+- [HOT: Thermodynamic tools for Matlab](https://sourceforge.net/projects/hot-tdb/) - HOT is a package of Matlab and Octave compatible functions that manage thermodynamic data for a wide range of species.
+Functions calculate almost all the most common thermodynamic quantities of mixtures.
 - [RMG-Py](https://github.com/ReactionMechanismGenerator/RMG-Py) - Python version of the amazing Reaction Mechanism Generator
 - [thermo](https://github.com/CalebBell/thermo) - Thermodynamics, phase equilibria, transport properties and chemical database component of Chemical Engineering Design Library (ChEDL)
 - [thermopy](https://github.com/guillemborrell/thermopy) - A python library for thermodynamics

 ## Electromagnetism

+- [2DMED](https://sourceforge.net/projects/twodmed/) - 2DMED it is the second out of two programs which allows implementation of Phase Sensitive Detection (PSD) and/or Modulated Enhanced Diffraction (MED) techniques on the in situ data.
+This software takes normalized and averaged in situ data in flat file format (FLT) and performs PSD transformation which has been described in Urakawa, A.et al. Chem.
+Eng.
+Science 2008, 63, 4902.
+User can choose demodulation index k and perform several demodulation calculations.
+This is extremely important since demodulation calculations at k = 2 on in situ powder diffraction data represent implementation of MED method which been described in Chernyshov, D. et al. Acta Cryst.
+2011, A67, 327.
+Demodulated data can be then viewed on 2D and/or 1D plot and analyses with different tools including In Phase Plot, Maximum Amplitude Plot and Positive Pattern Plot.
+Demodulated data also can be saved in ASCII format for further analysis.

 - [ARDP -- Antenna Radiation Diagram Plotter](https://sourceforge.net/projects/ardp/) - Antenna Radiation Diagram Plotter - Polar plots of measured EM emission, with a proper radial axis scaling and span.
 Three source files (plain text) can be loaded and plotted at the same time.
 Export to file or clipboard.